 Buying a New Laptop

-The portability issues with the XPS, along with a scholarship opportunity from my studies, aligned in such a way that I decided to refresh my laptop.
+The portability (or lack thereof) with the XPS 17 that I was taking issue with, along with a scholarship opportunity from my studies, aligned in such a way that I decided to refresh my laptop.
 The continual progress of technology allowed a newer, lower power and more portable computer, to be almost double the performance of the XPS in CPU (with GPU remaining about the same).
 Having used the XPS laptop for a while now, I had the following requirements for the new laptop:

 • AMD (performance per watt, Win10 compatibility)